Communication in Healthcare Settings (20 credits)

 There are six modules of 20 credits each on this course, as detailed below.

-There is a requirement to achieve 60% in the following modules as relevant to your pathway, in addition to the 40% pass mark in all other modules:
+If you wish to progress on to BSc Nursing (Mental Health), there is a requirement to achieve 60% in the following modules as relevant to your pathway, in addition to the 40% pass mark in all other modules:

 Communication in Healthcare Settings, Working in Healthcare Settings, Foundation of Physical Health, Foundation of Mental Health